 - Self-care.
 People with abandonment issues may benefit from self-care.
 Making sure emotional needs are met is important for friendships and relationships.
 This way, you’re able to better provide for your partner, friend, or child.

 Helping a loved one living with abandonment issues can be difficult.
 After all, if you bring up your concerns, their instinct may be to challenge you and your loyalty to them.

-These techniques can help you care for someone who has a fear of abandonment:
+While people with abandonment fears differ, these techniques may help you care for someone who has a fear of abandonment: